Beit She'arim - ancient city and basilica

 Then you are sure to love my two new books "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools" and "The Struggle for Utopia - A History of Jewish, Christian and Islamic Messianism".
 Both books are available on Amazon and in Jerusalem bookstores.
 Click on each of the titles for information, reviews and purchase information.

-Beit She’arim was developed as a Jewish city during the reign of King Herod.
-The Jewish historian Josephus mentions that it was part of the estate of the Herodian dynasty and he called the city by its Greek name Besara.
+Beit She’arim was built as a Jewish city during the reign of King Herod the Great.
+The Jewish historian Josephus mentions that it comprised part of the estate of the Herodian dynasty.
+Herod called it by its Greek name Besara.

-Beit She'arim became important because of the presence of Rabbi Yehuda HaNassi (called Rebbe).
-This was his hometown and he moved the Sanhedrin here from nearby Shefar’am.
-Beit She’arim was therefore one the ten locations of the Sanhedrin.
-This was not a full Sanhedrin of 71 judges, but a number of sages and their students.
-It performed vital religious functions such as adjudicating cases, establishing the times of the new moon (and hence fixing the Jewish calendar) and developing the Jewish Oral Law so that it remained relevant to the people.
-Rebbe was both the head of the Sanhedrin and the political leader of the Jewish people, which was an unusual combination of functions.
+Beit She'arim became an important city because of the presence of Rabbi Yehuda HaNassi (called Rebbe).
+This was his hometown, and when he took over the leadership of the Sanhedrin he moved it from nearby Shefar’am.
+It was therefore one of the ten locations of the Sanhedrin.
+This was not a full Sanhedrin of 71 judges, as previously functioned in Jerusalem, but a number of sages and their students.
+It performed vital religious functions such as adjudicating legal cases, establishing the times of the new moon (and hence fixing the Jewish calendar) and developing the Jewish Oral Law so that it remained relevant to the people.
+Rebbe was both the head of the Sanhedrin and the political leader of the Jewish people, which was an unusual combination.

-The glory of the city diminished when Rebbe moved to Tzipori, although new tombs continued to be constructed.
 The city was destroyed in the 4th century CE after the Jewish revolt against the Roman emperor Gallus.
 This resulted in the destruction of many Galilean towns and villages.
-There was some Jewish habitation here in the Byzantine and Arab periods, although not to the extent as previously.
+There was Jewish habitation here in the Byzantine and Arab periods, although less than previously.

-The presence of Beit She’arim’s burial caves was already appreciated by the late 1800s, but no excavations were carried out until Alexander Zaid, who was employed as a guard by the Jewish National Fund, entered a cave, found inscriptions and informed the Israeli archaeological world of his discovery.
+The presence of Beit She’arim’s burial caves was appreciated by the late 1800s, but no excavations were carried out until Alexander Zayid, who was employed as a guard by the Jewish National Fund, entered a cave, found inscriptions, and informed the Israeli archaeological world about his discovery.

 WALKING IN THE FOOTSTEPS OF RABBI YEHUDA HANASI:

-Walking through the ruins of Beit She’arim in the footsteps of Rabbi Yehuda HaNasi is an interesting way for exploring the significance of this former Jewish city:
+Walking through the ruins of Beit She’arim in the footsteps of Rabbi Yehuda HaNasi is a fascinating way for exploring the significance of this former Jewish city:

 The ruins of a magnificent residential building